dikadj/html5-web-forms/README.md

 # HTML5 Web Forms Personal Docs

-A personal docs for HTML5 Forms to help me remember the structure Checkout `/src/lets_learn` for details or...
+A personal docs for HTML5 Forms to help me remember the structure.
+Checkout `/src/lets_learn` for details or...

 ### Installation